iukadike/blog/_posts/2023-09-10-format-string-attack.md

   printf("My name is %s and I am from planet %s", name, planet);
 }
 ```

 When the stack is built, the optional arguments (name and planet) are placed right above the format string argument.
 Based on the number of format specifiers, the program tries to access the memory addresses of these optional arguments.
-Thus if for any reason the format  specifiers are more than the optional arguments provided, the program will try to read the memory address of an area it has no access to leading to a segmentation fault and crashing the program.
+Thus, if for any reason the format specifiers are more than the optional arguments provided, the program will try to read the memory address of an area it has no access to, leading to a segmentation fault and crashing the program.

-To crash the program, we need to introduce format specifiers so program will try to read the memory address of an area it has no access to leading to a segmentation fault.
+To crash the program, we need to introduce format specifiers so the program will try to read the memory address of an area it has no access to, leading to a segmentation fault.
 In this case, one format specifier seems to be enough to crash the program.

 ```bash
 echo %s | nc -w5 10.9.0.5 9090
 ```